calvinnotieno/airbnb-clone-project/README.md

 * **Scrum Master:** Facilitates all agile processes and ceremonies, removes any blockers hindering the team's progress, and organizes team meetings to ensure smooth collaboration.

 ### Importance of Identifying Design Properties
 Identifying and documenting the specific properties of a mock-up design (like colors, fonts, and spacing) is a critical step before development.
 It establishes a single source of truth for the application's visual identity, ensuring consistency across all components and pages.
-This practice streamlines the development process, reduces ambiguity for developers, and makes it easier to maintain and scale the application's frontend in the future.
+This practice streamlines the development process, reduces ambiguity for developers, and makes it easier to maintain and scale the application's frontend in the future.---

+## UI Component Patterns

+We will develop a set of reusable, modular, and consistent UI components to build the application's interface efficiently.

+### Planned Components

+* **Navbar**
+    * Logo
+    * Search bar
+    * User navigation links (e.g., Sign Up, Login, Profile)
+    * Responsive menu for mobile views

+* **Property Card**
+    * Property image or carousel
+    * Basic details (e.g., location, price per night, rating)
+    * Favorite/Wishlist button
+    * Responsive layout that adapts to different screen sizes

+* **Footer**
+    * Site map links (e.g., About, Careers, Help)
+    * Company and legal information
+    * Social media links
+    * Copyright information

+Each component will be designed for reusability and consistency across the application.